rsbivand/legacy_wrap/spgwr.md

 > Please consider how you would like to handle the archiving of spgwr, which you use in your packages. spgwr suggests retiring r-spatial packages maptools and rgdal, and while your packages would (mostly, gwer does not and I have attempted to warn the maintainer) survive the archiving of maptools, rgdal and rgeos in October 2023, I am not motivated to maintain spgwr further.
 I am open to handing over to another maintainer, or to archiving the package.
 I'm interested in hearing your reactions.

+`pkgapi` 2023-05-24 shows no use of code by reverse import packages, so most likely only used in documentation.

 - documentation status: http://rspatial.r-forge.r-project.org/spgwr/, vignette taken from ASDAR 1ed.